scotentSD/insights/_docs/Content/01-BrexitFatigue.md

 ## Variations
 - There is a high degree of variability between sectors
-- Sectors such a Food & Drink have highly integrated Vertical Supply chains, ofte within Europe.
+- Sectors such a Food & Drink have highly integrated Vertical Supply chains, often within Europe.
 Ability to Import Ingredients and then Export finished products back to Europe is critical.

 ## Supporting reports and other sources